 You guys started to get a bit of a buzz with the release of ‘Yer Killin me‘, did you have a feeling the album was going to be as well received as that track?

 I was worried from the moment that we started getting buzz that people would be disappointed by the album.
 I’m not really sure why I felt that way (if seems kind of silly in retrospect).
 I think I was worried that people would expect all the songs to sound like that.

 How are you guys going to capitalize on this momentum you’ve gained through the release of the album?

 We’re hoping to tour and continue to make videos!
 I hope we continue getting reviews and interviews like this as well.

 Which venues are you looking forward to playing? also is there a possisbility of coming over to the UK?

 We just announced a show with Sorority Noise and The Obsessives in Chicago!
 I did some research on the venue and I think that’s the biggest place we’ll have ever played; I’m so excited!
 I hope we make it over to the UK but as of now we don’t have the resources.

 I know it may be too soon to ask, but when can we expect the next release from the band and will it be another step in this direction, or do you think you may try something different?

+Thanks so much for answering the questions guys!
 Thanks for asking! we appreciate it!